-B. Equal Opportunity and Affirmative Action Rules and Regulations orientation, handicap or status as a veteran.
+B. Equal Opportunity and Affirmative Action Rules and Regulations

+Section 1.
+Purposes of Procedures: RIHousing has determined that a need exists to ensure that recipients of its funds under the Rental Housing Production Program do not discriminate in their hiring or contract practices on the basis of race, sex, national origin, age, religion, sexual orientation, handicap or status as a veteran.
 RIHousing has also determined that it is necessary to take affirmative action to eliminate the vestiges of past societal discrimination and to ensure equal employment opportunities and social advancements for minorities and women.
 These Rules and Regulations set forth requirements established by RIHousing to ensure non-discrimination and affirmative action by Developers, Contractors, and Subcontractors, and shall be construed and applied so as to accomplish the objective stated above.